 Interview/Cohost Shows: Zencastr

-There’s lots of software to help you record with other people these days, but Zencastr’s “Hobbyist” offering is free and great for the starting podcaster.
+There’s lots of software to help you record with other people these days, but Zencastr’s Free and “Creator+” offerings are free and great for the starting podcaster.
 You get unlimited recordings, and Zencastr will provide local copies of both your audio, and your guest’s, so you both sound crisp!

 Editing Software: Audacity